hessamalipour/squid-dockerfile/Readme.md

-# UTM Proxy Docker Image
+# Squid Proxy Docker Image

 This repository defines the Docker Image for running [Squid](http://www.squid-cache.org) as a forward proxy in AWS environments.